breatheco-de/content/src/content/lesson/react-hooks-explained.md

 ## The `useState` hook:

 The most important hook, almost unavoidable!
-The <strong>useState</strong> helps you initialize a variable and change its value over time without the need of a parent components, this is how you have to use it:
+The <strong>useState</strong> helps you initialize a variable and change its value over time without the need of parent components, this is how you have to use it:
 ```jsx
 //       variable name      setter name               initial value (any value)
 const [ mySuperVariable, mySuperFunction ] = useState(          null        );